-In January 2010 Founder Don Primrose opened Hundred Nights as an emergency cold weather shelter for the many homeless who were unable to secure a bed in the City of Keene/Southwestern Community Services shelters, either because they were already full, or in some cases because the person in need of shelter was ineligible for services.
-We opened after a flurry of activity to find a home, raise funds and find volunteers to renovate our facilities as much as possible.
+In January 2010, Founder Don Primrose opened Hundred Nights as an emergency cold weather shelter for the many homeless who were unable to secure a bed in the City of Keene/Southwestern Community Services shelters, either because they were already full, or in some cases because the person in need of shelter was ineligible for services.
+We opened after a flurry of activity to find a home, raise funds, and find volunteers to renovate our facilities as much as possible.
 Hundred Nights closed that year on March 21st, earlier than hoped, because there was no properly installed sprinkler system.
 During that 77 night period, Hundred Nights, with the help of 51 volunteers, provided 1,231 bed nights to 96 different guests from Keene and the surrounding area.

 Those volunteers and others spent countless hours on fundraising for a sprinkler and alarm system which needed to be installed before December 21, 2010 in order for Hundred Nights to open for its second season.
-On that night, a Homeless Memorial Candlelight Vigil was held, one of many throughout the USA, as well as a ribbon-cutting and opening ceremony for the Shelter.
+On that night, a Homeless Memorial Candlelight Vigil was held, one of many throughout the U.S., as well as a ribbon-cutting and opening ceremony for the Shelter.
 Fifteen minutes prior to the start of the vigil, Hundred Nights received word from the Keene Fire Chief that the inspection of the sprinkler and alarm system was complete, and that the shelter could open for the season.

-Hundred Nights, Inc. is a community non-profit organization with two components: 1) provide a cold weather shelter which offers clean beds in a safe and warm space from 6:45 pm to 7 am from November to April, longer if families in need have nowhere to go, and 2) operate the Open Doors Resource Center which provides a welcoming space for people to gather for sustenance of body and spirit on a year-round basis.
+Hundred Nights, Inc. is a community non-profit organization with two components: 1) we provide year-round emergency shelter which offers clean beds in a safe and warm space from 6:45PM to 7AM and 2) we operate the Open Doors Resource Center which provides a welcoming space for people to gather for sustenance of body and spirit on a year-round basis.

 Why do people need shelter here?

-- the other shelters in the region are already at capacity
+- The other shelters in the region are already at capacity

-- the individual in need may have a criminal background that prevents them from being allowed in the other shelters
+- The individual in need may have a criminal background that prevents them from being allowed in the other shelters

-- an income from any source that doesn’t cover housing costs
+- An income from any source that doesn’t cover housing costs

-- a struggle with substance misuse and/or mental health issues
+- A struggle with substance misuse and/or mental health issues